Tania N. Valdez

 2000 H Street, NW Washington, DC 20052

 Professor Valdez began her legal career as a clinical instructor in the Immigration Unit at Berkeley Law’s East Bay Community Law Center, representing immigrants living with HIV/AIDS and through a Medical-Legal Partnership with Children’s Hospital Oakland.
-She then served as a staff attorney for the Ninth Circuit Court of Appeals, clerked for the Honorable Magistrate Judge Kristen L. Mix at the U.S. District Court for the District of Colorado, and litigated civil rights cases in federal and state courts at a boutique law firm in Denver, Colorado.
+Professor Valdez then served as a staff attorney for the Ninth Circuit Court of Appeals, clerked for the Honorable Magistrate Judge Kristen L. Mix at the U.S. District Court for the District of Colorado, and litigated civil rights cases in federal and state courts at a boutique law firm in Denver, Colorado.

-BA, Colorado State University; JD, University of California, Berkeley; LLM, University of Denver
+BA, Colorado State University; JD, UC Berkeley School of Law; LLM (Clinical Teaching), University of Denver Sturm College of Law